yutong-xia/RE-BNN/README.md

 # Random Effect-Bayesian Neural Network (RE-BNN)

-TensorFlow code for my master dissertation at CASA, UCL.
+TensorFlow code for our paper.